openaudible/openaudible_docker/README.md

 ## Quick Start

 ```
+mkdir -p $HOME/OpenAudible
-docker run -d --rm -it -p 3000:3000 --name openaudible openaudible/openaudible:latest
+docker run -d --rm -it -v $HOME/OpenAudible:/config/OpenAudible -p 3000:3000 --name openaudible openaudible/openaudible:latest
 ```

 Then open your web browser to http://localhost:3000

-You'll probably want to access the volume where OpenAudible saves books.
+Once OpenAudible has been started (by visiting the web site above), your books will and setting files will be available in ~/OpenAudible

 ## Building and running from source
 ```
 git clone https://github.com/openaudible/openaudible_docker.git
 cd openaudible_docker
 docker build -t openaudible .
+mkdir -p ~/OpenAudible
-docker run -d --rm -it -p 3000:3000 --name openaudible openaudible
+docker run -d --rm -it -v $HOME/OpenAudible:/config/OpenAudible -p 3000:3000 --name openaudible openaudible
 ```

 The [run.sh](run.sh) file builds and runs the docker image.
-You may want to modify it to expose the OPENAUDIBLE volume.

 If successful, the application will be up and running on port 3000 and accessible via http://localhost:3000 in a browser.